This post may contain affiliate links.

-Alternatively, you can buy repellents based essential oils such as citronella, patchouli, or lemon eucalyptus or make your own blends.
+Alternatively, you can buy repellent-based essential oils such as citronella, patchouli, or lemon eucalyptus or make your own blends.

 Still, many of my readers are dead set on using DEET in Costa Rica because of a fear of the illnesses outlined above.
 If you are going to go this route, I recommend using Ben’s DEET Clothing Spray which you can use to treat your clothing and gear before heading into mosquito territory.

-Apart from using repellents, clothing is key to avoid bites.
+Apart from using repellents, clothing is key to avoiding bites.
 Loose-fitting, light-colored clothing is recommended as well as long-sleeved shirts.

 There is outdoor clothing that comes impregnated with mosquito repellent if you want to be extra sure.

-For the nighttime, mosquito nets are essential in some parts but should be available in your accommodation.
+For the nighttime, mosquito nets are essential in some parts but should be available in your accommodations.

 It is good practice to spray your gear before leaving and not wear perfumes or smelly shampoos when you leave the house.

 Are the mosquitoes bad in Costa Rica?